Zakkemd/TaskManager/README.md

 This command will create a folder named TaskManager in your current directory, containing the project files.

-Download as ZIP
+Download as ZIP.

 Alternatively, you can download the project as a ZIP file from the GitHub web interface:

-Go to the repository page on GitHub (e.g., https://github.com/Zakkemd/TaskManager.git) Click the green "Code" button near the top right corner of the page.
+Go to the repository page on GitHub (e.g., https://github.com/Zakkemd/TaskManager.git).

+Click the green "Code" button near the top right corner of the page.

 In the dropdown menu, click "Download ZIP."

 Once the ZIP file is downloaded, extract its contents to a folder on your machine.

 ## Configure the `application.properties` file with your database connection details.
 Replace the following lines with your own MySQL connection settings: